-During the 2021 Legislative Special Session, Chapter 2021-271, L.O.F.
+During a Special Session in 2021, Chapter 2021-271, L.O.F.
 (SB 8-A) passed both the House and Senate chambers and was approved by the Governor.
-The bill did not become effective until August 11, 2021 when the approved 2021 Gaming Compact between the State of Florida and the Seminole Tribe of Florida was published in the Federal Register.
+The bill established a revised and updated Indian Gaming Compact, but did not become effective until August 11, 2021 when the approved 2021 Gaming Compact between the State of Florida and the Seminole Tribe of Florida was published in the Federal Register.
 Chapter 2021-271, L.O.F.
-(SB8-A) provided that slot machine gaming areas may be open 24 hours per day throughout the year.
+(SB 8-A) provided that slot machine gaming areas may be open 24 hours per day throughout the year.